-Net sales increased \$48.8, or 12.8%, for fiscal 2023 compared to fiscal 2022.
-Commercial aerospace increased 25.4% year over year.
-Commercial aerospace OEM sales increased 25.2% while commercial distribution and aftermarket increased approximately 26.0% year over year.
-During the year, we saw improvement in the sales and orders to our commercial aerospace customers as aircraft build rates continued to grow.
+During the year, we saw improvement in the sales and order volume to our commercial aerospace customers as aircraft build rates continued to grow.
 Our backlog and recent results reflect the early stages of this process which we expect to continue to see in upcoming quarters.
-Our defense markets, which represented about 31.8% of sales, decreased by approximately 7.1% during the period.
-Orders in the defense end market have been steady, however, the timing of shipments on orders for some of our marine customers has shifted into future quarters which negatively impacted our sales for fiscal 2023.
-Overall distribution and aftermarket sales, which represent 18.3% of segment sales, were up 16.4% year over year.
+Our defense markets, which represented about 31.9% of sales, increased by approximately 21.6% during the period, driven by increased sales and order volume in the marine and helicopter end markets.
+Overall distribution and aftermarket sales, which represent 20.3% of segment sales, were up 23.4% year over year.

-Gross margin was \$171.0, or 39.7% of sales, in fiscal 2023 compared to \$155.1, or 40.7% of sales, for the same period in fiscal 2022.
-Gross margin for fiscal 2022 was impacted by approximately \$0.9 of inventory rationalization costs associated with consolidation efforts at one of our facilities.
+Gross margin was \$208.8, or 40.2% of net sales, in fiscal 2024 compared to \$171.0, or 39.7% of sales, for the same period in fiscal 2023.
 We anticipate margin expansion in the next year as the increasing orders on commercial products add volume through our plants driving cost efficiencies.